-Despite significant research on the subject, there is still no dimension $d \geq 2$ for which the value of $m_1(\mathbb{R}^d)$ is known.
-As far back as 1982, Erd\H{o}s~\cite{ErdosProblems} conjectured that $m_1(\mathbb{R}^2) < 1/4$, implying that any measurable planar set covering one fourth of the Euclidean plane contains pairs of points at unit distance; this conjecture is still open.
-A celebrated theorem of Frankl and Wilson~\cite{IntersectionTheorems} implies that $m_1(\mathbb{R}^d)$ decays exponentially with the dimension, and obtains the asymptotic upper bound $m_1(\mathbb{R}^d) \leq (1.2 + o(1))^{-d}$.
-We refer the reader to Bachoc, Passuello and Thiery~\cite{densityBachoc} and to DeCorte, Oliveira and Vallentin~\cite{completelyPositive} for the best-known bounds on $m_1(\mathbb{R}^d)$ and $\chi_m(\mathbb{R}^d)$.
+Despite significant research on the subject, there is still no dimension $d \geq 2$ for which the value of $m_1(\R^d)$ is known.
+As far back as 1982, Erd\H{o}s~\cite{ErdosProblems} conjectured that $m_1(\R^2) < 1/4$, implying that any measurable planar set covering one fourth of the Euclidean plane contains pairs of points at unit distance; this conjecture is still open.
+A celebrated theorem of Frankl and Wilson~\cite{IntersectionTheorems} implies that $m_1(\R^d)$ decays exponentially with the dimension, and obtains the asymptotic upper bound $m_1(\R^d) \leq (1.2 + o(1))^{-d}$.
+We refer the reader to Bachoc, Passuello and Thiery~\cite{densityBachoc} and to DeCorte, Oliveira and Vallentin~\cite{completelyPositive} for the best known bounds on $m_1(\R^d)$ and $\chi_m(\R^d)$.

-The situation becomes even more complex and interesting when one forbids multiple distances $r_1, \dots, r_n > 0$; let us denote by $\m_{\mathbb{R}^d}(r_1, \dots, r_n)$ the maximum upper density of a set in $\mathbb{R}^d$ avoiding all of these distances.
+The situation becomes even more complex and interesting when one forbids multiple distances $r_1, \dots, r_n > 0$; let us denote by $\m_{\R^d}(r_1, \dots, r_n)$ the maximum upper density of a set in $\R^d$ avoiding all of these distances.
 This parameter was first studied by Sz\'ekely~\cite{RemarksChromatic, Szekely} in connection with the chromatic number of geometric graphs, and it depends not only on the dimension of the space and number of forbidden distances but also on how these distances relate to each other.

-In his first paper, Sz\'ekely pondered on the connection between the structure of a set of forbidden distances and the maximum density of a set in Euclidean space which avoids them all, and conjectured that $\m_{\mathbb{R}^2}\big((r_j)_{j \geq 1}\big) = 0$ whenever the sequence $(r_j)_{j \geq 1}$ is not bounded from above.
+In his first paper, Sz\'ekely pondered on the connection between the structure of a set of forbidden distances and the maximum density of a set in Euclidean space which avoids them all, and conjectured that $\m_{\R^2}\big((r_j)_{j \geq 1}\big) = 0$ whenever the sequence $(r_j)_{j \geq 1}$ of forbidden distances is unbounded.
 His conjecture was proven by Furstenberg, Katznelson and Weiss~\cite{FurstKatzWeiss} using methods from ergodic theory, who obtained the following result:

-\begin{thm} If $A \subseteq \mathbb{R}^2$ has positive upper density, then there is some number $l_0$ such that for any $l \geq l_0$ one can find a pair of points $x, y \in A$ with $\|x - y\| = l$. \end{thm}
+\begin{thm} If $A \subseteq \R^2$ has positive upper density, then there is some number $t_0$ such that for any $t \geq t_0$ one can find a pair of points $x, y \in A$ with $\|x - y\| = t$. \end{thm}